beaupedraza/serch/README.md

 # serch

-Named after the MC who faked beef with Nas for all the right reasons Evaded a bounty on his head from MC Hammer
+Named after the MC who faked beef with Nas for all the right reasons.
-And laid the groundwork for Engine Optimization
+Evaded a bounty on his head from MC Hammer, and laid the groundwork for his own Engine Optimization (SEO).

 ## Usage